Food as Medicine: Making the Most of Fresh Summer Herbs

 Fresh Herbs, Storage & Handling

-Shelf life of fresh herbs.
+Shelf life of Fresh Herbs.

-When following the proper storage and handling procedures the expected shelf-life is three weeks at 0°C (32°F) and two weeks at 5°C (41°F).
 The best advice I can give you is to purchase in small quantities to maintain top quality.
 I use one-quart deli containers for storage and keep them covered with a lid in my refrigerator.

-Long-stemmed herbs
+Long-stemmed Herbs.

-Parsley, cilantro, chervil, and basil should be trimmed at the bottom of the stem and placed with water in one-quart deli containers, cover with a lid and make sure to change the water every other day.
+Parsley, cilantro, chervil, and basil should be trimmed at the bottom of the stem and placed with water in one-quart deli containers, cover with a lid, and make sure to change the water every other day.

-Bushy herbs
+Bushy Herbs.

 Thyme, oregano, tarragon, sage, and rosemary should be placed in between two pieces of damp food-safe paper towel, then placed in an airtight bag and labeled.

-Chopping herbs
+Chopping Herbs.

-When chopping herbs, make sure you use just the leaves.
-Remove all of the stems, and reserve them to make a bouquet to add aromatics to soups, stocks, and sauces as shown above right.
-(Don’t waste your stems, they can be used for stocks and can be frozen as well if not needed immediately!)
-Cilantro stems are the only stems I chop and use.
 Certain delicate herbs, such as parsley, basil, and chives, lose many of their aromatic qualities when dried.
 Herbs that are going to be used in culinary recipes can be successfully frozen IQF for later use.
-Simply place the chopped herbs in an ice cube tray, add water and freeze.
-Place the ice cubes in zip lock bag, seal and use as needed.
+Simply place the chopped herbs in an ice cube tray, add water, and freeze.
+Place the ice cubes in a zip lock bag, seal them, and use them as needed.

-can be frozen IQF, just wash and dry the herbs, spread the individual leaves on a small tray or cookie sheet, cover, and place the tray of leaves into the freezer.
-Once frozen, remove the frozen herbs from the tray, place them in an airtight container, and store them in the freezer.
+can be frozen IQF.
+Just wash and dry the herbs, spread the individual leaves on a small tray or cookie sheet, cover, and place the tray of leaves into the freezer.